Ildemaro Vargas Preview, Player Props: Nationals vs. Blue Jays

-On Monday, Ildemaro Vargas (.242 slugging percentage in past 10 games, with no homers) and the Washington Nationals play the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
-First pitch is at 7:07 PM ET.
+The Washington Nationals, including Ildemaro Vargas (.273 slugging percentage in past 10 games, including no homers), battle starting pitcher Jose Berrios and the Toronto Blue Jays at Rogers Centre, Tuesday at 7:07 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Marlins.

 Ildemaro Vargas Game Info & Props vs. the Blue Jays